The Gift of Reading

-The Gift of Reading program, presented by Kaleido, is for underprivileged children aged 0 to 12 from across Quebec and aims to prevent reading and writing difficulties that may lead to school dropout, and then illiteracy in Quebec.
+The Gift of Reading program is for underprivileged children aged 0 to 12 from across Quebec and aims to prevent reading and writing difficulties that may lead to school dropout, and then illiteracy in Quebec.

 The Gift of Reading, what is it?

 Since 1999, The Gift of Reading program has made reading accessible to underprivileged children aged 0 to 12.
 To read is to equip yourself to succeed!

 Every year, thanks to The Gift of Reading program, thousands of children receive brand new children’s books.

 For underprivileged children, this book is often the first new book they receive.
 They appreciate it all the more since the books are chosen by a donor specifically for them.

 This initiative helps to create a special bond with books and to prevent reading and writing difficulties that could lead to school dropout and then to illiteracy in Quebec.

 The sooner children are put in contact with books, the better their relationship with reading will be throughout their life.
 Enjoying reading leads to academic success.

 The Gift of Reading, how does it work?